-Type of air pollutants Unit 2022/23 2021/22
+Type of air pollutants Unit 2024/25 2023/24

-NOx kg 8.02 8.22
+NOx kg 11.77 8.18

-SOx kg 0.23 0.24
+SOx kg 0.40 0.25

-PM kg 0.54 0.61
+PM kg 0.87 0.60

-The level of the air pollutants from vehicle usage was remain stable during the Year.
+The level of air pollutants from vehicle usage slightly increased during the Year as our business growth necessitated the addition of one more vehicle to support our expanding operations.
 The Group would continue the work to ensure the efficient usage of passenger cars.
 The Group has implemented the following measures so as to achieve the environmental friendly approach; (i) avoid peak hour traffic; (ii) encourage taking public transport; and (iii) utilize the vehicle usage by carpooling with different staff.

-A1.2 Greenhouse Gas ("GHG") Emissions
+A1.2 GHG Emissions

 GHG emissions are categorised into direct and indirect emissions.
 The main sources of direct GHG emission from operations are the use of motor vehicles owned by the Group.
-The main sources of indirect GHG emission from operations are the use of purchased electricity and the paper waste disposed at landfills.
+The main sources of indirect GHG emission from operations are the use of purchased electricity.
 The key environmental performance indicators of GHG emissions produced by the Group's operation are shown as below:

-GHG emissions 2022/23 Intensity - tCO2e per tCO2e employee 2021 tCO2e /22 Intensity - tCO2e per employee Scope 1 - Direct emission by combustion of 42.20 4.44 42.00 1.62 fuels in mobile sources (Note 1) 42.30 1.41 43.90 1.63 Scope 2 - Energy indirect emission by electricity consumption (Note 2) 19.33 0.64 22 38 0.83 1 , , 22.50 Scope 3 - Other indirect emissions (Note 3) 0.96 0.03 1.09 0.04 Total GHG emissions 62.59 2.08 67.37 2.50
+GHG emissions 2024/25 Intensity - tCO 2 e per tCO 3 e employee 2023 tCO2e I/24 Intensity - tCO 2 e per employee 2 Scope 1 - Direct emission by combustion of fuels in mobile sources (Note 1) 71.79 2.66 46.61 1.55 Scope 2 - Energy indirect emission by electricity consumption (Note 2) 14.64 0.54 19.79 0.66 Scope 3 - Other indirect emissions (Note 3) N/A N/A 1.05 0.03 Total GHG emissions 86.43 3.20 67.45 2.24

-- 1. Direct GHG emissions from combustion of fuels in mobile sources refer to the sum of carbon dioxide ("CO2") emission and the CO2 equivalent emissions of methane ("CH4") and nitrous oxide ("N2O").
+- Direct GHG emissions from combustion of fuels in mobile sources refer to the sum of carbon dioxide ("CO2") emission and the CO2 equivalent emissions of methane ("CH4") and nitrous oxide ("N2O").
 The data is sourced from the petrol consumption on purchasing volume of unleaded petrol of the Group's passenger cars. - 2.
 The electricity consumption data is sourced from electricity bills issued by China Light & Power. - 3.
-Other indirect emissions data is consisted of paper waste disposed at landfills arising from the Group's head office and in-house printing facilities.
+Other indirect emission data is consisted of paper waste disposed at landfills arising from the Group's head office and in-house printing facilities.
+During the reporting year, as in-house printing operations have been outsourced to third-party vendors and data from these external printing contractors is unavailable, the emissions from printing activities are not included in this report.

-During the Year, the Group's total GHG emissions amounted to 62.59 tonnes (2022: 67.37 tonnes) and the total GHG emission per employee was 2.08 tonnes (2022: 2.50 tonnes).
-The Group's total GHG emissions and the GHG emission per employee were decreased by approximately 7.10% and approximately 16.80% respectively compared to the corresponding period in 2021/22.
+During the Year, the Group's total GHG emissions amounted to 86.43 tonnes (2024: 67.45 tonnes) and the total GHG emission per employee was 3.20 tonnes (2024: 2.24 tonnes).
+The Group's total GHG emissions and the GHG emission per employee were increased by approximately 28% and approximately 43% respectively compared to the corresponding period in 2023/24.
+The increase was primarily due to the addition of one vehicle for business expansion while having fewer employees, resulting in higher overall emissions and per-employee intensity.

 The Group will continue to further manage environmental performance attributable to its operations to enhance fuels and electricity usage efficiency.
-The Group has implemented a number of measures to mitigate energy consumption such as turning off the lighting and the air-conditioning system at night or when leaving office, paperless processing in internal communications, duplex printing and copying etc..
+The Group has implemented a number of measures to mitigate energy consumption such as turning off the lighting and the air-conditioning system at night or when leaving office, paperless processing in internal communications, reducing unnecessary electronic device usage, and optimizing the temperature settings of air-conditioning systems.
+Meanwhile, the Company will also strive to improve its data collection systems and strengthen cooperation with suppliers to achieve other indirect emissions disclosure in the future.